-Death of the son is a work that depicts the pain of a mother for the loss of her son, exactly like the notorious one to which the cross on the background refers.
+Death of the son is a work that depicts the pain of a mother for the loss of her son, exactly like the notorious one to which the cross in the background refers.

 Such an event, terrifying and at the same time chilling, is so painful as to leave deep wounds that can never be healed.